WeCanCodeIT/columbus-2017-fall/exercises/bank-teller.md

 ## Objective

-Design a `BankAccount` class that will perform capabilities of a single Bank Account, a `Bank` class that can handle a collection of Bank Accounts from multiple people and a `BankingApp` (with a `main` method) to simulate a Bank Teller being able to access accounts and perform deposits and withdrawals for people.
+Design a `BankAccount` class that will perform capabilities of a single Bank Account, and a `BankingApp` (with a `main` method) to simulate a Bank Teller being able to access accounts and perform deposits and withdrawals for people in those accounts.

 ### Tasks